mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 v255 (91) = MOVBstore <mem> [7] v248 (SHRQconst <uint64> [56] v34) v243
 ```

-SPOILER: these are the lines that store to the slice what we just read into memory.
-As you can see, we are using four instructions instead of one, which is what we are going to optimize!
+SPOILER: These are the lines that store to the slice what we just read into memory.
+As you can see, we're using four instructions instead of one, which is what we're going to optimize!

 But let's not get ahead of ourselves!
-To better understand what is going on here, we need to understand what `MOVBstore`, `MOVLstore` and `MOVWstore` do, as well as `SHRQconst`.
-The first set of instructions look quite similar to the one we already understand, `MOVQload`.
+To better understand what's going on here, we need to understand what `MOVBstore`, `MOVLstore`, and `MOVWstore` do, as well as `SHRQconst`.
+The first set of instructions look quite similar to the one we already understand: `MOVQload`.

 We can study the first one, `MOVBstore`, as before, looking into [its definition](https://github.com/golang/go/blob/7240a18adbfcff5cfe750a1fa4af0fd42ade4381/src/cmd/compile/internal/ssa/gen/AMD64Ops.go#L703):